 Each apprentice must have an appointed mentor at the start of training to advise them on the evidence they need to accumulate to meet the Incorporated Engineer Standard.
 In large engineering companies there are Chartered Engineers who can perform this role.
 Apprentices should receive regular reviews by their mentor at least on a quarterly basis to ensure progress is properly monitored.
-Those apprentices who work for small and medium sized companies
+Those apprentices who work for small and medium sized companies should contact their Institution to arrange mentorship.

-Each apprentice must develop a portfolio of evidence he or she has accumulated against the Incorporated Engineer Standard.
+Each apprentice must develop a portfolio of evidence he or she has accumulated against he Incorporated Engineer Standard.
 Most Institutions have an electronic portfolio format that apprentices may use to record progress and evidence against the standard.
 The types of evidence may be varied but could include the following: